 As is the case in most such relationships, the cover was eventually blown when Bisma received a proposal that her parents didn’t want to turn down.
-It was only then that Mr Whats-his-name Bilal rushed to do some desperate damage control by asking his mother to call up Bisma’s mother with a marriage proposal, but it was too late.
-The other guy who was proposing came from an extremely wealthy family, and that clinched the deal for Bisma’s parents.
+It was only then that Bilal rushed to do some desperate damage control, by asking his mother to call up Bisma’s mother with a marriage proposal, but it was too late.
+The other guy who was proposing, came from an extremely wealthy family, and hailed from the same religious sect and ethnic tribe as Bisma’s family, and that clinched the deal for Bisma’s parents.

 A slap from her father, a family confrontation, an argument, incessant tears, grief, sorrow – everything that could be expected from such a situation – followed.
 Grounded from talking to anyone on the phone and from going out anywhere, except college, she would cry at the drop of a hat – for hours.

 I remember how appalled I was, though, when I once heard her say tearfully, “Why did God do this to me?
 Why did he show me what true love is like, only to take it all away?”

 Uh, since when does “God” show us what this so-called “true love” is like?
 Has He not disallowed us from getting into such relationships?
 Any average Muslim knows that.